-- 1. Follow the instructions for "Entering Programming Mode" listed previously. - 2.
+- Follow the instructions for "Entering Programming Mode" listed previously. - 2.
 Turn the parking lamps on, then off. - 3.
 Count the number of chimes you hear.
 The number of chimes tells you which mode the vehicle is set for.
-You change the mode by turning the parking lamps on, then off again. - 4.
-Repeat Step 2 until you hear the number of chimes that matches the number of the mode you want.
+(If you do not wish to change the current mode, you can either exit the programming mode by following the instructions earlier in this section or program the next feature available on your vehicle.) - 4.
+Turn the parking lamps on, then off again to change the current mode. - 5.
+Repeat Step 4 until you hear the number of chimes that matches the number of the mode you want.